appscode-cloud/docs/docs/platform/guides/integrations/external-console-integration.md

 | KubeDB Platform console **and** API server (per-CSP deployment) | `https://db.acme.com` |

-The requirement: **when a user logs into the CSP console, the CSP backend should seamlessly log that same user into the KubeDB console** — no second username/password prompt.
-The user's identity of record lives in the CSP console; the KubeDB Platform holds a *mirror* of that identity that the CSP backend controls.
+The requirement: **when a user logs into the CSP console, the CSP backend should seamlessly log that same user into the KubeDB console.** The user's identity of record lives in the CSP console; the KubeDB Platform holds a *mirror* of that identity that the CSP backend controls.

 This is achieved with two flows:

-1. **Provisioning (once per user)** — the CSP backend creates a mirrored KubeDB user using an **admin bearer token**.
+1. **Provisioning (once per user)** — the CSP backend creates a mirrored KubeDB user with the admin API, authenticating with a site-admin **personal access token**.
 The CSP generates and stores that user's KubeDB password; the end user never sees or types it.
-2. **Session handoff (every CSP login)** — the CSP backend performs a server-side login to the KubeDB Platform on the user's behalf, captures the resulting session cookies, and hands them to the user's browser scoped to the KubeDB subdomain.
+2. **Session handoff (every CSP login)** — the CSP backend performs a server-side sign-in to the KubeDB Platform on the user's behalf, captures the resulting session cookies, and hands them to the user's browser scoped to the KubeDB subdomain.